k2datascience/ds-foundations/0-local-setup.md

 You should have at least 2 screens.
 At the bare minimum, a laptop and a large, high-resolution monitor.
 As close as you can get to the above setup will allow you to achieve maximum efficiency as a data science student.
 It may seem excessive, but when you are learning data science, you will have an IDE open or a Jupyter Notebook, your terminal, our online learning platform, a web page about module documentation or further background about an algorithm.
 The less time you spend dragging your mouse and switching between windows means the more time you have to learn and write code.

 **Ideal Setup**
-- Laptop Screen on a Stand
+- Laptop on a Stand
 - 2 External High-Resolution Monitors
 - A Raised Keyboard
 - A Wired/Wireless Mouse